The blue container ship HMM Algeciras on the Elbe in Hamburg seen from the water with a tugboat in the foreground and harbour cranes in the background

 Our flexible sediment management comprises three important areas of work:

-Maintenance: This includes the maintenance and upkeep of waterways and harbor basins by continuously surveying the bottom of the waterway, sampling and analyzing the sediment, dredging and transporting the excess sediment as well as the environmentally friendly removal of the sediment.
-The excess dredged material is relocated to suitable places in the watercourse or taken ashore for treatment and disposal.</p
+Maintenance: This includes the maintenance and upkeep of waterways and harbour basins through continuous surveys of the waterway bottom, sampling and analysis of sediments, dredging and transport of excess sediment as well as the environmentally friendly relocation of sediments.
+The excess dredged material is relocated to suitable locations in the watercourse or relocated to land for treatment and disposal.

-<p>Current engineering: Current-influencing, current engineering measures such as the creation of shallow water areas are suitable for reducing sedimentation in principle.
+River engineering: River engineering measures that influence currents, such as the creation of shallow water areas, are suitable for reducing sedimentation in principle.
 The approximately 30-hectare shallow water area Kreetsand has now been completed.
-It is a new, natural flooding area that is intended to reduce the accumulation of sediment in Hamburg's port area to a certain extent.</p
+It is a new, natural flooding area that is intended to reduce the accumulation of sediment in Hamburg's harbour area to a certain extent.

 Acting flexibly in a changing environment